imc552/ASPNET-Week-9/README.md

 ## Configuration
 - App settings for development and production environment
-- Logging for both development and productin environment
+- Logging for both development and production environment